Copilot in Action: Infrastructure as Code with Terraform¶

 Objective¶

-In this exercise, we will use Copilot to understand the output of terraform plan
+In this exercise, we will use Copilot to understand the output of terraform plan and terraform apply commands.

 Steps¶